 5. Purchase a drain snake.

-A drain snake is a simple tool that can be used for drain cleaning.
+A drain snake is a simple tool that can be used for preventing clogging the drain.
 It’s a long, flexible metal cable with an auger, or drill, on the end for breaking up clogs.
 To use a drain snake:

 Begin by removing the trap from your drain.